-As you may know, after the interviews are done, the hiring manager will eventually come up with a short list of “qualified candidates” for the vacant spot.
-You may be included in the list as it goes down to twenty, ten, five until it all goes down to the ultimate “job candidate”—the one that will be hired.
+As you may know, after the interviews are done, the hiring managers will eventually come up with a short list of “qualified candidates” for the vacant spot.
+You may be included in the list as it goes down to twenty, ten, and five until it all goes down to the ultimate “job candidate”—the one that will be hired.
 But of course, before you get hired, you may need to compete with another who’s also vying for the post.

-Finally, before you win this competition and emerge as the “single best”, you must wait until the job is offered to one candidate.
-More likely, hiring managers the choice will come down to the salary negotiation stage.
+Finally, before you win this competition and emerge as the “single best,” you must wait until the job is offered to one candidate.
+More likely, hiring managers, the choice will come down to the salary negotiation stage.

 The Hiring Managers’ Criteria for Selecting the Top Choice